 Electrical Safety & Energy Conservation

-We highly advise homeowners to simply check the city’s Web site: It will state most clearly what work can and can not be performed without a permit.
+We highly advise homeowners to simply check their municipal website, which will state most clearly what work can and can not be performed without a permit.
 The answer, in a nutshell, is not much.
-There are very important facts for homeowners to know when pulling their own permits, which we advise against.
-The Contractors License Board has current information regarding homeowner permitting, and we strongly encourage you to research the facts.
+While we advise against homeowners pulling their own permits, if you decide to go ahead, you must do extensive research to find out all the essential facts behind electrical permitting.
+Your local Contractors License Board has current information regarding homeowner permitting and is a good place to start your research.

 - First of all, when given the choice of electric or gas, go gas.
 The BTU ratio of a therm of gas is substantially better than that of a kilowatt hour of electricity.

-- Today’s fluorescent technology is not like in the old days, and many homeowners that were initially resistant to change come back to me and say "those fluorescent recessed lights are great."
+- Rethink fluorescent lighting installation.
+Today’s fluorescent technology is not like in the old days, and many homeowners that were initially resistant to change come back to me and say "those fluorescent recessed lights are great."

-- Many homes do not have overhead light fixtures, but have a "switched outlet" in the room.
-That would be a great outlet to put your chargers on, as they are considered "ghosting" transformers that consume power regardless of having the phone or camera plugged in.
+- Be aware that many homes do not have overhead light fixtures, but have a "switched outlet" in the room.
+That would be a great outlet to put your chargers on, as they are considered "ghosting" transformers that consume power regardless of whether you have a phone, laptop, or other device switched on or even plugged in.

-- Another common misconception is that unplugging the bulb from a fluorescent fixture saves energy.
-All lighting, other than standard Edison base bulbs, use power regardless of the bulb.
+- Drop the common misconception is that unplugging the bulb from a fluorescent fixture saves energy.
+All lighting, other than standard Edison base bulbs, uses power regardless of the bulb.
 As long as the switch is on, the transformer is consuming power.

 With Americans becoming more aware of energy use, we face a bright future in the soon-to-be green environment.
 But change comes slowly, and we all need to embrace it.

-Alan Fortin, BSEE, is the owner/operator Lighthouse Electric, and has been in the electrical industry for 32 years.
+Adapted from a guest post by Alan Fortin, BSEE, who is the owner/operator of Lighthouse Electric, and has been in the electrical industry for 40 years.